aktumar/DOP_human_detection/README.md

 To run program use following command:

-0. To see all the logs on the user interface, before running, you need to open cutelog with the command:
+0. To see all the logs on the user interface, before running, you need to open [cutelog](https://github.com/busimus/cutelog) with the command:
 ```python
 start cutelog
 ```

 1. Use your local camera.
-Write ON to run camera
+Write 'true' to run camera

 ```python
 python run.py -c true